-After managing over $100M in mobile ad spend across thousands of campaigns, we've seen firsthand which paid channels deliver the best unit economics for app user acquisition.
+Having worked across a wide range of mobile app campaigns, we've identified clear patterns on when to allocate spend to Meta, Google, TikTok, Apple Search Ads, and other platforms.
 The right channel depends on your app category, budget size, and target audience, but we've identified clear patterns on when to allocate spend to Meta, Google, TikTok, Apple Search Ads, and other platforms.

 Page Contents